gnembon/scarpet/programs/survival/README.md

 ### replace_inventory.sc:
 #### By gnembonmc
 	There is a video on his channel about this.
-	Allows a players inventory slots to be filled when they run out with same blocks from a shulker box in the players inventory which makes it useful for large scale building, or afk sand placing around a monument.
+	Allows a players inventory slots to be refilled when they run out with same blocks/items first from the other slots in the players inventory, and then from shulker boxes containing them.
+	This makes it useful for large scale building, or afk sand placing around a monument.
 	I guess its just like a better version of replace_hotbar.sc

 ### revive_coral.sc: